-Overview: The Upper Mississippi River System will receive \$829 million from the Army Corps of Engineers to fund the construction of a new 1,200-foot lock, as well as modernization of existing locks and dams and environmental restoration projects.
+The Army Corps of Engineers awarded \$829 million to the Upper Mississippi River System to fund the construction of a new 1,200-foot lock, as well as modernization of existing locks and dams and environmental restoration projects.

-See here for the Navigation-Ecosystem Sustainability Program (NESP) details announced earlier this year.
+See here for the Navigation-Ecosystem Sustainability Program (NESP) details announced.